July 21, 2024

 You can let vibrio vulnificus ruin your summer fishing or you can fight back.
 This quick guide shows you how!

-The scientific name for the bacteria in question is vibrio vulnificus.
+It's a bacteria that floats freely in coastal waters.
 While its occurrences are rare, it tends to rear its ugly head during the summer months.
-It thrives in warm seawater and infects people when it makes contact with open sores or cuts.

 Be Prepared To Fight Infection